akshatabhondekar/RESOLUTE-SOLUTIONS-TASK/README.md

 ## Development server

+1 .clone repo and Navigate to the project directory

+2 .Run npm install

-Run `ng serve` for a dev server.
+3 .Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding